onflow/flow-ft/README.md

 - Users could create custom `Receiver`s to trigger special code when transfers to them happen, like forwarding the tokens to another account, splitting them up, and much more.

-- **ATTENTION**: It is VITALLY important that if you are making your own implementation of the fungible token interface that you cast the input to `deposit` as the type of your token.
+- It is important that if you are making your own implementation of the fungible token interface that you cast the input to `deposit` as the type of your token.
   `let vault <- from as! @ExampleToken.Vault`
-  Because the interface specifies the argument as `@FungibleToken.Vault`, any resource that satisfies this can be sent to the deposit function.
-If you do not cast it as the type of your token, others could deposit different tokens into your Vault maliciously to change the balance.
+  The interface specifies the argument as `@FungibleToken.Vault`, any resource that satisfies this can be sent to the deposit function.
+The interface checks that the concrete types match, but you'll still need to cast the `Vault` before storing it.

 5 - Creating an empty Vault resource